sujoy-2811/react-notes/README.md

 - **Archive** view for archived notes.
 - **Trash** view for deleted notes.
 - **Restore** from archive/trash back to active.
+- **Permanent delete (single)** for a note inside trash.
+- **Empty Trash (bulk)** action to remove all trashed notes.
 - **Auto-delete policy**: trash notes older than 30 days are removed automatically.

 ### Editing & Display

 - Add and edit notes with title, body, and color selection.
+- IDs for new notes and demo notes are generated via UUID.
 - Word-limit truncation on cards with ellipsis (`...`) for long note content.
 - Overflow-aware `View` action to open full note details in popup.

+### Data Utilities

+- Sidebar action to seed demo/fake notes for quick testing.

 ### Mobile UX